ankitbko/vscode-pull-request-azdo/README.md

 - Terminal integration that enables UI and CLIs to co-exist.
 - Listing and browsing issues from within VS Code.
 - Hover cards for "@" mentioned users and for issues.
 - Completion suggestions for users and issues.
+Some more changes
+- and another line added
 - A "Start working on issue" action which can create a branch for you.
 - Code actions to create issues from "todo" comments.